Germanium-Jeremy/CRUD_JS/README.md

-This is a CRUD js application FOR NKUNDABAGENZI Jeremie.
+This is a CRUD js application FOR I used for learning purposes.
 I
 - Frontend with vite react. use "npm run dev"
 - Backend with node js. use "npm run dev"